Havret/dotnet-activemq-artemis-client/README.md

 ## Usage

 Before any message can be sent or received, a connection to the broker endpoint has to be opened.
 The AMQP endpoint where the client connects is represented as an `Endpoint` object.
-The `Endpoint` object can be created using factory method `Create` that accepts individual parameters specifying different parts of the Uri.
+The `Endpoint` object can be created using the factory method `Create` that accepts individual parameters specifying different parts of the Uri.

 ```
 Endpoint.Create(host: "localhost", port: 5672, user: "guest", password: "guest", scheme: Scheme.Amqp)